home-assistant/home-assistant.io/source/_integrations/stream.markdown

   type: boolean
   default: True
 segment_duration:
-  description: The duration for the HLS segment between 2 and 10 seconds
+  description: The duration of each HLS segment, in seconds (between 2 and 10)
   type: float
   required: false
   default: 6
 part_duration:
-  description: The duration for a part within a segment between 0.2 and 1.5 seconds
+  description: The duration of each part within a segment, in seconds (between 0.2 and 1.5)
   type: float
   required: false
   default: 1